-Influenced by engineering and new technology, High Tech is a style that celebrates the display of a building’s construction and services.
+Influenced by engineering and new technology, High Tech is a style that accentuates a building’s construction.

-High Tech was a development of British Modernist architecture from the late 1960s and was a concept, rather than a style.
-Based on engineering and construction and other aspects such as the manipulation of space, High Tech was marked by a preference for lightweight materials and sheer surfaces, a readiness to adopt new techniques from engineering and other technologies, and the celebratory display of a building’s construction and services.
+High Tech was a development in British Modernist architecture from the late 1960s.
+It was a concept of design, based on engineering, construction and other aspects, such as the manipulation of space.
+High Tech was marked by a preference for lightweight materials and sheer surfaces, a readiness to adopt new techniques from engineering and other technologies, and the celebratory display of a building’s construction and services.

 Norman Foster and Richard Rogers were the key architects who brought about these changes and implemented them from the 1970s.
-High Tech buildings are characterised by exposed structures (usually of steel and or other metals), exposed services (pipes and air ducts etc.), a smooth, impervious skin (often of glass) and a flexibility to create internal service zones, rather than rooms or sequences of rooms.
+High Tech buildings are characterised by exposed structures (usually of steel and or other metals), with services (pipes, air ducts, lifts etc.) often picked out in bright colours, a smooth, impervious skin (often of glass) and a flexibility to create internal service zones, rather than rooms or sequences of rooms.